 A foolproof way to avoid the spam box and improve your email deliverability rates is to ask your subscribers to add your “From” address to their address book.

-Put email marketing to work for your business.
+Put email marketing into action for your business.
+Let’s get started!